Friar Tuck: History

 What follows is a story which includes different versions of the legend.
 He was a former monk of Fountains Abbey (or in some cases, St Mary's Abbey in York, which is also the scene of some other Robin Hood tales) who was expelled by his order because of his lack of respect for authority.
 Because of this, and in spite of his taste for good food and wine, he became the chaplain of Robin's band.
 In Howard Pyle's The Merry Adventures of Robin Hood, he was specifically sought out as part of the tale of Alan-a-Dale: Robin has need of a priest who will marry Allan to his sweetheart in defiance of the Bishop of Hereford.

 In many tales, from "Robin Hood and the Curtal Friar" to The Merry Adventures of Robin Hood, his first encounter with Robin results in a battle of wits in which first one and then the other gains the upper hand and forces the other to carry him across a river.
 This ends in the Friar tossing Robin into the river.

 In some tales, he is depicted as a physically fit man and a skilled swordsman and archer with a hot-headed temper.
-However, most commonly, Tuck is depicted as a fat, bald and jovial monk with a great love of food and ale, though the two are not mutually exclusive.
+However, most commonly, Tuck is depicted as a fat, balding monk with a good sense of humour and a great love of food and ale, often together.
 Sometimes, the latter depiction of Tuck is the comic relief of the tale.

 Two royal writs in 1417 refer to Robert Stafford, a Sussex chaplain who had assumed the alias of Frere Tuk.
 This "Friar Tuck" was still at large in 1429.
 These are the earliest surviving references to a character by that name.